-After a motorcycle crash, it’s important to work with an experienced legal team who knows how to assess your damages so you can get what you’re owed.
-If you or a loved one has suffered serious injuries in a motorcycle accident, contact Austin, Texas law firm Shaw Cowart LLP for a complimentary case review.
+We know that a motorcycle crash can change your life, drastically.
+It’s important to work with an experienced legal team who knows how to assess your damages so you can get what you’re owed.
+Our personal injury attorneys in Austin have a proven track record in helping our clients in personal injury cases in Austin.
+If you or a loved one has suffered injuries in a motorcycle accident, contact our law firm, Shaw Cowart LLP, for a complimentary case review.
 Call our motorcycle accident attorneys at 512-499-8900

 Head-on collisions are the leading cause of motorcycle accidents, followed by cars making left-hand turns in front of motorcycles.
 Other top causes of motorcycle crashes include: